wpshopify/docs/getting-started/syncing.md

-# Connecting
+# Syncing

-Connecting your Shopify store to WordPress is pretty straight forward.
+Syncing your Shopify store to WordPress is pretty straight forward.
 However it does require a little bit of configuration within Shopify beforehand.
 We've made a short video tutorial below that will walk you through the entire process.

 ## Step 1.